jakepoz/advproghw1/README.md

 Easing functions are a great way to make your animations more dynamic and engaging.
 Nothing in real life just moves linearly, with a constant speed, from one point to another.

+Check out Problem4.tscn in the project, and implement the cubic ease-in and ease-out so that you get a nice smooth animation like the one in the screenshot below.

 ![Recording 2023-03-02 at 11 24 59](https://user-images.githubusercontent.com/392417/222531404-206bbbf9-10cc-4f1c-b844-d737c9ccdc66.gif)